jamesplease/responsive-stylus-mixins/README.md

     width 100%
 ```

-These mixins provide you with similar API to the above.
+These mixins provide you with a similar API to the above.

 ### Mixins